GravSphere2: A higher-order Jeans method for mass-modeling spherical stellar systems: Introduction

 This paper is organized as follows.
-In Sec.~\ref{sec:2_all}, we introduce the modeling methodology behind \gs2, including our method for solving the fourth-order Jeans equations, which we apply following \cite{2013MNRAS.432.3361R} and extend to include PMs (Sec.~\ref{sec:3d_gs2}), its implementation using non-Gaussian local velocity PDFs for individual tracers, following \citealt{2020MNRAS.499.5806S} (Sec.~\ref{sec:PDF}), and the functional forms we assume for our mass model and the second and fourth-order stellar velocity anisotropy profiles (Sec.~\ref{sec:massani}).
-In Secs.~\ref{sec:gcdata} and \ref{sec:sddata}, we introduce the mock data which we use to test \gs2.
-In Sec.~\ref{sec:llhood}, we describe how we integrate the approach introduced in Sec.~\ref{sec:3d_gs2} to fit these data, specifying the form of the likelihood function and our assumed priors.
-Sec.~\ref{sec:results} shows the results of our tests of \gs2 on the mock data.
-We compare these results with previous methods that have been applied to these same data in the literature, including previous versions of \gs.
-We also explore the limit of low tracer numbers (i.e. corresponding to the faintest or most distant systems) and we compare the performance of \gs2 with simple mass estimators that are widely used in the literature.
-In Sec.~\ref{sec:disconc}, we briefly discuss the significance of this work and we add some concluding remarks, highlighting some upcoming works that use the new \gs2 method.
+In Sect.~\ref{sec:2_all}, we introduce the modeling methodology behind \gs2, including our method for solving the fourth-order Jeans equations, which we applied following \cite{2013MNRAS.432.3361R} and extended to include PMs (Sect.~\ref{sec:3d_gs2}).
+We also describe its implementation using non-Gaussian local velocity PDFs for individual tracers, following \citealt{2020MNRAS.499.5806S} (Sect.~\ref{sec:PDF}), and the functional forms we assume for our mass model and the second and fourth-order stellar velocity anisotropy profiles (Sect.~\ref{sec:massani}).
+In Sects.~\ref{sec:gcdata} and \ref{sec:sddata}, we introduce the mock data we used to test \gs2.
+In Sect.~\ref{sec:llhood}, we describe how we integrate the approach introduced in Sect.~\ref{sec:3d_gs2} to fit these data, specifying the form of the likelihood function and our assumed priors.
+Sect.~\ref{sec:results} shows the results of our tests of \gs2 on the mock data.
+We compared these results with previous methods that were applied to these same data in the literature, including previous versions of \gs.
+We also explore the limit of low tracer numbers (i.e., corresponding to the faintest or most distant systems) and we compare the performance of \gs2 with simple mass estimators that are widely used in the literature.
+In Sect.~\ref{sec:disconc}, we briefly discuss the significance of this work and add our concluding remarks, highlighting upcoming works that make use of the new \gs2 method.